Bin Latch Trial

 cockys900x506.png

-Campbelltown City Council is conducting a trial to test the effectiveness of bin latches to prevent birds from opening bin lids and creating a litter problem around the bins in parts of our LGA.
+Campbelltown City Council is conducting a trial to test the effectiveness of bin locks to prevent birds from opening bin lids and creating a litter problem in our LGA.

 How to Participate

-2. Must have an ongoing issue with birds creating litter problems from their bins
+2. Have an ongoing issue with birds creating litter problems from their bins

 3. Commit to providing regular feedback via on-line surveys for a 12 month period

-4. Be responsible for the installation of the latches on the bins
+4. Be responsible for the installation of the locks on the bins

-5. Agree to all the terms and conditions before signing up
+5. Complete expression of interest and agree to the terms and conditions

 How to install

-Once you have received your latches, make sure you follow these instructions to install your latches on your bins correctly.
-If your latch is damaged or broken during installation it will not be replaced.
-You will be asked to report back that this was what happened as part of the trial data surveys.
+Once you have received your locks, make sure you follow these instructions to install your locks on your bins correctly.
+If your lock is damaged or broken during installation, it cannot be replaced.

-Secure - A - Lid - follow the instructions that came with the latch or view the video (choose the second video from the suppliers page).
+Secure - A - Lid - follow the instructions that came with the lock or view the video (choose the second video from the supplier's page).

-SafeWaste - follow the instructions for the multi-fit version of this latch .
+SafeWaste - follow the instructions for the multi-fit version of this lock.

 How they work

-The two latches being trialled look very different.
-Watch the introduction video on the home page of SafeWaste to see how the latch releases on collection day.
+The two locks being trialled look very different.
+Watch the introduction video on the home page of SafeWaste to see how the lock releases on collection day.

 For the Secure – A – Lid version, you can watch a demonstration video on their website.